JuliaInv/DivSigGrad.jl/README.md

 Julia Package for Inverse Conducitivy Problems

 # Requirements
-This package is an add-on of [`jInv`](https://github.com/JuliaInv/jInv.jl).
+This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed.

 To accelerate the PDE solves it is also recommended to install [`ParSpMatVec`](https://github.com/lruthotto/ParSpMatVec) when using iterative solvers or [`MUMPS`](https://github.com/JuliaSparse/MUMPS.jl) as a direct solver.
+If these modules are available, they are used by default.

 # Installation

-In julia type
+In julia type:

 ```
 Pkg.clone("https://github.com/JuliaInv/jInv.jl","jInv")